subvertnormality/mosaic/README.md

 ![Algorithm controls](/designs/Images/trig_editor_algorithm_controls.png)

 To see your algorithm's impact, hit the prime button.
-This prepares a new pattern, new steps are showcased as flashing bright steps on the sequencer.
+This prepares a new pattern, and new steps are showcased as flashing bright steps on the sequencer.
 While these steps flash, they aren’t set.
 Any step that would be applied over an existing active step will blink dimly.
-By painting the new pattern, you'll override the faintly blinking steps.
+By painting the new pattern, you'll deactivate the faintly blinking steps.
 This approach lets you craft intricate sequences grounded in rhythmic fundamentals.

 If you haven’t set the new pattern, the prime button continues to blink.
 Pressing it again paints your edits.
 Here’s a tip: Double-pressing the prime button without tweaking the algorithm or its parameters acts as an undo for the last action.